ahmedosama-st/SQL-basics-course/README.md

+# This is the database schema for lesson 10
-# Use the following code to get the same database as mine
+## Use the following code to get the same database as mine
+---

 ```sql
 create database edms;